 Complex Cloth

-Welcome to Complex Cloth, an ongoing project—a work-in-progress—woven from multiple histories related to the University of Georgia School of Social Work, the profession of social work in Athens, and the historic mill building that the School now occupies at 279 Williams Street in Athens, Georgia.
+Welcome to Complex Cloth, an ongoing project—a work-in-progress—woven from multiple histories related to the University of Georgia, the UGA School of Social Work, the profession of social work in Athens, Georgia, and the historic mill building that the UGA School of Social Work now occupies at 279 Williams Street.

 What is Complex Cloth?

 The University of Georgia School of Social Work sits on the banks of the North Oconee River at a site called Cedar Shoals.
-The waterpower generated at these shoals was first harnessed for industrial purposes by the “Athens Cotton and Wool” mill, which began producing thread and cloth in 1833.
+Cedar Shoals, a rocky area in the river, was used by generations of Muscogee and the Cherokee people as a river crossing and fishing spot.
+Daniel Easley, an early white colonist in Athens, used the power of the shoals to power a grist and lumber mill beginning around 1796.
+Later, the waterpower generated at the shoals was harnessed for industrial purposes by the “Athens Cotton and Wool” mill, which began producing thread and cloth in 1833.
 The mill investors reorganized themselves as the “Athens Manufacturing Company” in 1835, but the Williams Street mill was always known locally as the “Athens Factory.”
-During its first 25 years in business, the Athens Factory was re-built three times after fires and floods, and the current brick building, erected in 1857 after a devastating fire, now houses UGA Social Work.
+During its first 25 years in business, the Athens Factory was re-built three times after fires and floods, and the current brick building, erected in 1857 after a devastating fire, now houses UGA School of Social Work.

 Complex Cloth is a project that investigates the history of the Athens Factory in the context of social work.
-What does it mean for a School of Social Work to be located in a cotton mill—likely built by enslaved labor—that was established to turn slave-produced cotton into wealth for white mill owners?
+What does it mean for a School of Social Work to be located on Indigenous land?
+And in a cotton mill—almost certainly built by enslaved labor—that was established to turn slavery-produced cotton into wealth for white mill owners?
 How do social work students reflect on common practices at the Athens Factory—like slavery and child labor—that were legal and considered ethical in their time?
+And how can that reflection promote more ethical social work practice in the present?

-Complex Cloth also explores Athens’ first social work experiments, several of which—The East Athens Night School & Neighborhood House, the Bessie Mell Home, and the Hiawassee Settlement—were developed to serve mill workers and their families.
+Complex Cloth also explores Athens’ first social work experiments, several of which—The East Athens Night School & Neighborhood House, the Bessie Mell Home, and the Hiawassee Settlement—were developed to serve the white mill workers and their families; and looks further to investigate how Athens’ Black community was meeting its own needs through mutual aid, land clubs, and advocacy.

 Complex Cloth seeks to tell these stories and many others.